 In the Self-Help Legal Assistance Project category, the IEJF will consider support for projects that meet the following definition:

-- Self‑Help Legal Assistance Project: Self-Help Legal Assistance Projects are programs based at or near courthouses or in other appropriate community spaces, that provide legal advice and assistance about particular substantive areas of the law.
-They serve litigants or potential litigants in non‑criminal or traffic matters who are unable to obtain, or who do not have, legal representation for a dispute involving one of those particular substantive areas of the law.
+- Self-help Legal Assistance Project: Self-Help Legal Assistance Projects are programs based at or near courthouses or in other appropriate community spaces that provide legal advice and assistance about particular substantive areas of the law to litigants or potential litigants in noncriminal or traffic matters who are unable to obtain or do not have legal representation for a dispute involving one of those particular substantive areas of the law.
 Due to COVID-19 restrictions, virtual projects in this category will be considered.

 Use of Grant Funds